churchmanlab/nano-COP/README.md

 - Scripts to make the annotation files that are not supplied

-Link to our pre-print for more details on the nano-COP method: https://www.biorxiv.org/content/10.1101/611020v2
+Here is the link to our pre-print for more details on the nano-COP method: https://www.biorxiv.org/content/10.1101/611020v2